All in all, the Corsair Glaive RGB is a solid gaming mouse and definitely worth buying.

 Design and Features

 The finish on the Corsair Glaive RGB is a matte black, the kind that’ll probably fade and wear over time, or get that “shine” after continued use.
-Though it does give that tactile, grippy feel, which can’t be had on glossy finishes like that of Corsair’s M65 RGB Elite.
-The Glaive comes in two flavors: one with aluminum accents, and one that’s of all plastic construction.
+Nevertheless, it does give that tactile, grippy feel, which can’t be obtained on glossy finishes like that of Corsair’s M65 RGB Elite.
+The Glaive comes in two aspects: one with aluminum accents, and one that’s of all plastic construction.
 The all-plastic version is a touch lighter, weighing around 120g.

-Three-zone RGB lighting is present on the Glaive and is slickly executed.
-Though the palm area gets a bit warm from the backlit logo.
+Three-zone RGB lighting is present on the Glaive and is slickly executed, although the palm area gets a bit warm from the backlit logo.
 Also, atop the mouse are five DPI indicator lights, relative to the DPI setting being used.
 For the most part, the DPI indicator lights are cleverly placed, but they can be easily obstructed with your hand.

 One of the most notable features is the inclusion of three different thumb grips, as to make the Glaive’s style as inclusive as possible by not estranging those who might prefer something different.
 While this subject is a matter of extreme preference, I can attest to the quality of the grips.
 All of them feel very durable, usable, and fit in place very securely; there’s no chance of them dislodging or rattling.